Göta Life Guards (armoured): Swedish Armoured Troops Cadet and Officer Candidate School

 The Swedish Armoured Troops Cadet and Officer Candidate School (PKAS) was co-localized with the regiment.
 However, the school was directly subordinate to the Inspector of the Swedish Armoured Troops, but was commanded in a barracks point of view by the regiment's executive officer.
-The school was tasked with training officers candidates from all units within the Swedish Armoured Troops.
+The school was tasked with training officer candidates from all units within the Swedish Armoured Troops.
 These underwent two-stage training, first candidate school and second candidate school, then completed their education at the Military Academy Karlberg in Solna.
-The school was placed to Enköping on 3 April 1946, and was transferred to barracks of the Life company.
+The school was placed in Enköping on 3 April 1946, and was transferred to the barracks of the Life company.
 On 1 March 1967, the school was able to move into a newly built school building within the barracks area.
-The Life company thus returned to a school company at the Göta Life Guards.
-Although Göta Life Guards was not provided with the Stridsvagn 103, training of it was still conducted at the school.
+The Life company thus returned to being a school company at the Göta Life Guards.
+Although Göta Life Guards was not provided with the Stridsvagn 103, training on it was still conducted at the school.
 This was because the school was provided with all types of combat vehicles within the armoured branch.
 When the regiment was disbanded, the school came to be relocated to Skövde on 1 June 1980, where it was amalgamated with the Swedish Armoured Troops School (PS), who adopted the new name, the Swedish Armoured Troops Combat School (Pansartruppernas stridsskola, PS).

 Training companies

-The regiment trained eight companies, tank crews, of which two tank destroyer platoons (with Infanterikanonvagn 102 and Infanterikanonvagn 103), a signal company and an assault pioneer company.
+The regiment trained eight companies of tank crews, of which there were two tank destroyer platoons (with Infanterikanonvagn 102 and Infanterikanonvagn 103), a signal company and an assault pioneer company.
 Future platoon leaders were trained at the 3rd Company, which was a student company.
 Furthermore, PKAS trained four companies.